-Each year, about 1.2 million people in the United States have heart attacks, and many of them die.
+Each year, close to 1 million people in the United States have heart attacks, and many of them die.
 CHD, which often results in heart attacks, is the leading killer of both men and women in the United States.

 Many more people could survive or recover better from heart attacks if they got help faster.
 Of the people who die from heart attacks, about half die within an hour of the first symptoms and before they reach the hospital.